Skip to main content Skip to navigation

 Formerly, the Department of the Treasury had the discretion to distribute awards to whistleblowers but not the obligation to award payments.
 Payments were capped at $150,000 and, as such, were said to have little impact on money laundering enforcement.

-AMLA seeks to change that by eliminating the government’s discretion to pay an award and mandating payments, increasing the potential amount of whistleblower awards, and providing additional protection specific to money laundering whistleblowers.
+AMLA changes that by eliminating the government’s discretion to pay an award and mandating payments, increasing the potential amount of whistleblower awards, and providing additional protection specific to money laundering whistleblowers.
 The protections are modeled after the Dodd-Frank Wall Street Reform and Consumer Protection Act’s (DFA) provisions.
-As expected, certain classes of individuals, such as regulatory and law enforcement officials and those who participated in the wrongdoing, are prohibited from receiving an award.
+Certain classes of individuals, such as regulatory and law enforcement officials and those who participated in the wrongdoing, are prohibited from receiving an award.

 AMLA eliminates the $150,000 cap on BSA/AML whistleblower awards, replacing it with a payment ceiling of 30 percent of the government’s collection if the monetary sanctions imposed exceed $1 million.
-Factors to be taken into consideration by the government when deciding the amount of the award, including the significance of the information, the degree of assistance provided, and the programmatic interest of Treasury in deterring violations, mirroring the factors provided in the DFA.
+Factors to be considered by the government when deciding the amount of the award, including the significance of the information, the degree of assistance provided, and the programmatic interest of the Treasury in deterring violations, mirroring the factors provided in the DFA.

 Expanded Protections for Whistleblowers

-New whistleblower protections prohibit employers from engaging in retaliatory acts, such as discharging, demoting, threatening, or harassing employees who provide information relating to money laundering or BSA violations to the Attorney General, Secretary of Treasury, regulators and others.
+Whistleblower protections prohibit employers from engaging in retaliatory acts, such as discharging, demoting, threatening, or harassing employees who provide information relating to money laundering or BSA violations to the Attorney General, Secretary of Treasury, regulators, and others.
 This provision was also modeled after the provisions contained in the DFA.
-In addition, internal whistleblowers who report suspected wrongdoing to their employer, rather than the government, are afforded protection under the Act.
+In addition, internal whistleblowers who report suspected wrongdoing to their employer rather than the government are afforded protection under the Act.

 Expanded Regulatory Oversight

-AMLA expands BSA to regulate businesses that conduct non-traditional exchanges of value including virtual currencies and antiquities.
+AMLA expands BSA to regulate businesses that conduct non-traditional exchanges of value, including virtual currencies and antiquities.
 AMLA provisions state that individuals and entities that exchange or transmit value using a product that substitutes for currency (for instance, cryptocurrency) are subject to BSA registration and compliance requirements.
-AMLA also amends the definition of “financial institution” to include entities conducting antiquities businesses.
+AMLA also amended the definition of a “financial institution” to include entities conducting antiquities businesses.

 AMLA provides for Congressional oversight of deferred prosecution agreements and non-prosecution agreements relating to BSA.
 AMLA mandates the Department of Justice to submit annual reports to Congress containing details of the deferred prosecution agreements and non-prosecution agreements relating to BSA violations that were entered into, amended or terminated with any person during that year.